mangoding71/NAD-GNN/README.md

-A novel temporal sequence-enhanced DBSCAN approach for attack detection
+NAD-GNN: A novel temporal graph neural network approach for network attack detection
 ===============================================================================

 About
 -----
-This project is the implementation of the paper "A novel temporal sequence-enhanced DBSCAN approach for attack detection".
+This project is the implementation of the paper "NAD-GNN: A novel temporal graph neural network approach for network attack detection".

 This repo contains the codes, data and results reported in the paper.